Azure-Samples/azure-ai-vision-face-mcp-server/liveness-server-typescript/README.md

 ```

 ## Localation of session image
-If you don't set the variable for session image dir, it will be saved at user folder, ~ for linux, which is /home/username usually, or C:\Users\username in windows usually.
+If you don't set the variable for session image dir, it will not be saved.

 ## Liveness with verify
 When you have a verify image set, it will switch liveness with verify mode.  sample: